timescale/docs/mst/failover.md

 ## Controlled failover during upgrades

-When applying upgrades or plan changes or business or premium plans, the standby server are replaced:
+When applying upgrades or plan changes on business or premium plans, the standby server are replaced:

 A new server is started, the backup is restored, and the new server starts